li9i/cbgl/README.md

 # CBGL

-CBGL is a ROS package that allows you to localise your 2D LIDAR sensor in a given 2D metric map under global uncertainty in position and orientation.
+`cbgl` is a ROS package that allows you to localise your 2D LIDAR sensor in a given 2D metric map under global uncertainty in position and orientation.

 <!--